 Electrolytes play important roles in the healthy functioning of cells, nerves, and organs.
 Bicarbonate (CO2), chloride, potassium, and sodium are electrolytes.
-Electrolyte imbalances may be caused by not getting enough nutrients (malnutrition) or water (dehydration), or by kidney problems.
+Electrolyte imbalances may be caused by medications (particularly for high blood pressure), lung problems (like COPD) or water (dehydration), or by kidney problems.

 - Blood sugar (glucose)

 Your body uses glucose for energy.
 High blood sugar levels (hyperglycemia) can be a sign of diabetes or insulin resistance (when the body does not respond to insulin, a hormone to help control glucose levels).
-High glucose levels can be a side effect of HIV drugs.
 Your health care provider can monitor your levels through glucose tests.
 For the most accurate results, it is best to check blood sugar levels when you have been fasting (not eating or drinking anything but water for about eight hours).
 For more information, see our fact sheet on Diabetes.

 - Blood fat (lipids)